 In April 2020, China initiated the pilot scheme on publicly traded infrastructure REITs following the joint issuance by the CSRC and the National Development and Reform Commission (NDRC) of the Notice of the Work Related to Promoting the Pilot Scheme of Real Estate Investment Trusts (REITs) in the Infrastructure Sector.
-After one year's groundwork, the first batch of nine publicly traded infrastructure REITs were established and listed in June 2021.
+After two year's groundwork, the first batch of twelve publicly traded infrastructure REITs were established and listed between June 2021 and April 2022.
 The first batch of pilot infrastructure projects includes traffic facilities (such as warehouses, toll ways and ports), municipal facilities (such as water supply and waste disposal) and industrial parks.
-The total amount raised under these REITs is approximately RMB 31.403 billion, aided by the strong backing of institutional investors and individual investors.
+The total amount raised under these REITs is approximately RMB 45.802 billion, aided by the strong backing of institutional investors and individual investors.